-- 4.1 The Membership of the Complaints Sub-Panel convened to consider this complaint was: - Councillor Ashley Clark (Canterbury CC) - Councillor Shane Mochrie-Cox (Chair) (Gravesham BC) - Councillor Lesley Dyball (Sevenoaks DC) - Councillor Richard Palmer (Swale BC) - Mrs Elaine Bolton (Independent Member) - 4.2 The Complaint Sub-Panel considered the complaint against the PCC on 28 October, the agenda and minutes can be found here: Agenda for Kent and Medway Police and Crime Panel - Complaints Sub-Committee on Thursday, 28th October, 2021, 10.00 am - 4.3 The Panel resolved that the complaint not be upheld and no formal action should be taken against the Commissioner.
-The Panel asked that the Commissioner notes their observation in relation to addressing the behaviour of the individual rather than the person.
-The Commissioner has been advised of this in writing of this.
+- 4.1 The Membership of the Complaints Sub-Panel convened to consider this complaint was: - Councillor Ashley Clark (Canterbury CC) - Councillor Jenny Hollingsbee (substitute for Cllr P Fleming) (Folkestone and Hythe DC) - Councillor Shane Mochrie-Cox (Chair) (Gravesham BC) - Councillor Lottie Parfitt-Reid (Maidstone BC) - Councillor Lesley Dyball (Sevenoaks DC) - Councillor Richard Palmer (Swale BC) - Mrs Elaine Bolton (Independent Member) - 4.2 The Complaint Sub-Panel considered the complaint against the PCC on 19 January 2023, the agenda and minutes can be found here: https://democracy.kent.gov.uk/mgCommitteeDetails.aspx?ID=841 - 4.3 The Panel resolved that the complaint not be upheld and no formal action should be taken against the Commissioner.
+The Panel asked that the Commissioner reflects on the manner and style of responses given, and this was communicated to the Commissioner.